NodusTechnologies/ePay-Advantage/Sections/API Guide/Sections/APIs/Customer Addresses.md

 Customer Addresses
 ============

-The Customer Address API is used for creating and updating customer addresses on the EPay Advantage website.
+The Customer Address API is used for creating, and updating customer addresses on the EPay Advantage website.
 Please note that all requests require API authentication, see our [guide](Token.md) on how to authenticate.

 Create or Update a Customer Address
 --------------------